 - if the family shops at inexpensive or high-end supermarkets

-- whether or not the family saves with coupons
+- whether or not the family saves with coupons and sales

 In this blog post, I will share Week One of my $25 grocery weekly food budget challenge.
 This weekly food budget article shows the amount spent, meals, and Chicken Alfredo Chicken Soup recipe.

 I accepted a food budget challenge from Patty Cakes with pattycakespantry.com.
 My family includes two people, my husband and myself.
 Patty got the idea from Amanda at The Fundamental Home.
 Patty Cakes and Amanda both feed five people in each of their families.

 Hubby is an OTR (over-the-road) truck driver.
 Therefore, our weekly groceries are like having two households: groceries for the house and for the truck.
 When I travel with him, then the budget fits the two-per household.
 For my $25 weekly food budget, however, I will only include what is used for the house.